Ravbug/UnityHubNative/wxWidgets/docs/msw/install.md

 =====================================

-If you use MSVS 2010 or later IDE for building your project, simply add `wxwidgets.props` property sheet to (all) your project(s) using wxWidgets.
+If you use MSVS 2010 or later IDE for building your project, simply add `wxwidgets.props` property sheet to (all) your project(s) using wxWidgets by using "View|Property Manager" menu item to open the property manager window and then selecting "Add Existing Property Sheet..." from the context menu in this window.

+If you've created a new empty project (i.e. chose "Empty Project" in the "Create a new project" window shown by MSVS rather than "Windows Desktop"), you need to change "Linker|System|SubSystem" in the project properties to "Windows", from the default "Console".
 You don't need to do anything else.

 If you want to use CMake for building your project, please see
 @ref overview_cmake.